AdobeDocs/experience-manager-cloud-service.en/help/implementing/dispatcher/cdn-error-pages.md

 1. Create a file named `cdn.yaml` or similar, referencing the syntax section below.

-1. Place the file somewhere under a top level folder named *config* or similar, as described in [Config Pipeline article](/help/operations/config-pipeline.md#folder-structure).
+1. Place the file somewhere under a top level folder named *config* or similar, as described in [config pipeline article](/help/operations/config-pipeline.md#folder-structure).

-1. Create a configuration pipeline in Cloud Manager, as described in the [Config Pipeline article](/help/operations/config-pipeline.md#managing-in-cloud-manager).
+1. Create a configuration pipeline in Cloud Manager, as described in the [config pipeline article](/help/operations/config-pipeline.md#managing-in-cloud-manager).

 1. Deploy the configuration.